gbisaga/devops/aws-devops-allnotifications.md

     - push to existing branch
     - create branch or tag
     - delete branch or tag
-- 3. More flexible way - see blog below - is CloudWatch events (now called EventBridge) - CW is centerpiece of all devops automations
+- 3. More flexible way - see blog below - is CloudWatch events (now called EventBridge)
   - Specify a service name - here CodeCommit
   - Then event type - commonly CodeCommit Repository State Change
   - EventBridge also gives you source of any API call via CloudTrail